Back to overview

 Where Agentic Commerce Works—and Where It Doesn't

-This is the key point that many hype-driven articles overlook.
-Agentic Commerce doesn't simply work everywhere.
-The relevant dividing line isn't between "online" and "offline," but rather in how a purchase is experienced and decided upon.
+Not every one of these opportunities is equally effective in every purchasing context.
+This is precisely the key point that many hype-driven articles overlook: Agentic Commerce does not work the same way everywhere.
+What matters most is how a purchase is experienced and decided upon.

 In many current classifications, agentic commerce is defined very broadly and is sometimes described as encompassing the entire customer journey.
 However, if we look at specific use cases, a clearer picture emerges: agentic behavior is particularly useful in situations where purchases are recurring, standardized, or clearly specified —such as for reorders, price monitoring, or B2B procurement.
 This is precisely why it is not the entire e-commerce sector that is becoming agentic, but primarily the efficiency-driven parts of it.